grahammortimore/NetworkProject/README.md

 These Beats allow us to collect the following information from each machine:
-Filebeat monitors the log and system files for changes and forwards them to your ELK server for you to view and monitor.
+Filebeat monitors the log and system files for changes and forwards them to your ELK server for you to view.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: